Lercher/CocoR/Readme.md

 * give it a different name with `^^:name` - append `:name`.
 Without such a name, the hatch is named by its preceeding Coco/R symbol.

+Some special actions:

+* Join list to literal with `+"."` - take the list on top of the stack and form a literal by concatenation with the string after the `+`.
+Only valid at the production level, i.e. between the production declaration symbol and the `=` mark.

 ## Token Positions